 In 2013 the Summit County real estate market leveled off, as appreciation was scarce and foreclosures/extremely motivated Sellers were rare.
 So far in 2014, the real estate market is proving to have started the recovery process with an increase in sales prices in various areas throughout the County.
 While Buyers and Sellers are always interested in the overall picture of the market, another question we receive quite frequently is “Where are all the transactions occurring?” or “Which town is the most popular to purchase real estate?”.
 The graph depicts the by town percentage where all the residential transactions occurred in Summit County from January 1 – October 31, 2014.
 As you can see, the majority of the sales in Summit County occur in Breckenridge with 39% followed by Silverthorne with 20%.
 Of course, each area, town and subdivision brings unique micromarket characteristics which we can help you understand more in depth based on where you plan to buy or sell real estate within the County.

-Call or email Krystal Knott with Fuller Sotheby’s International Realty today to discuss purchasing or selling Summit County real estate – we look forward to assisting you.
+Call or email Krystal Knott with Christie’s International Real Estate today to discuss purchasing or selling Summit County real estate – I look forward to assisting you.